multibot-solver/hcaptcha-click-solver/README.md

 ## Notes
 - Multibot responses are consumed as-is; the script never alters the returned mouse path.
+- Depending on the target site’s anti-bot posture, you may need to rotate or fully customise the browser fingerprint (user agent, canvas data, WebRTC, WebGL, fonts, etc.) so the intercepted token is accepted.
 - Ensure you comply with the terms of service for any website you interact with.